 The Product.

 But a successful product?
 It’s got to be differentiated and relevant.
-This balance must be sustainable, or you’ve got nothing to build on.
+This balance must be sustainable, or you have nothing to build on.
 Get it right, and your moat gets deeper.
 You don’t just have a product—you have a defensible position in the market.

 Beware of the Trap.